devbrones/magisim/README.md

 ## Acknowledgments

 We would like to express our gratitude to the open-source community for their valuable contributions and inspiration.
+We would also like to thank our teachers and mentors for their guidance and support during the development of this project.

 ## Contact